 See below for a teacher employment history sample.

-- Provided optimal care and academic support to students ages 1-3.
+- Provided optimal care and academic support to GCSE students.

 - Created and implemented lesson plans based on child-led interests and curiosities.

-- Developed and implemented a well-rounded curriculum designed for students age 1-3.
+- Developed and implemented a well-rounded curriculum designed for KS3.

-- Monitored and recorded the progress of students, and created plans for improvement.
+- Monitored and recorded the progress of students and created individual plans for improvement.

 CV skills example: The plot thickens